rajshrey7/Extractor/README.md

 - Ensure EasyOCR models are downloaded (first run downloads automatically)
 - Check internet connection for initial model download
 - Verify image quality using the quality assessment feature
-- Try enabling Tesseract OCR for comparison
+- Try enabling PaddleOCR for comparison
 - Ensure the image is not rotated or heavily distorted

 ### Server Won't Start